hypergonial/hikari-miru/README.md

 bot.run()
 ```
 ## Issues and support
-For general usage help or questions, ping `Hyper#0001` in the [hikari discord](https://discord.gg/Jx4cNGG), if you have found a bug or have a feature request, feel free to [open an issue](https://github.com/HyperGH/hikari-miru/issues/new)!
+For general usage help or questions, see the `#hikari-miru` channel in the [hikari discord](https://discord.gg/Jx4cNGG), if you have found a bug or have a feature request, feel free to [open an issue](https://github.com/HyperGH/hikari-miru/issues/new)!

 ## Contributing
 If you wish to contribute, be sure to first enable the formatting pre-commit hook via `git config core.hooksPath .githooks`, then make your changes.